samuelBenh/web-technical-test/README.md

 ## Subject

+Please find what we are going to review in your project :

-The design should follow the guidelines provided in the linked figma file (cf Specifications).
+- The design should follow the guidelines provided in the linked figma file (cf Specifications).

-You must display our scooters on a map using any map provider, represented by markers.
+- You must display our scooters on a map using any map provider, represented by markers.

-Display an orange marker if the scooter status is available, Display a black marker if the scooter status is booked, Display a red marker if the scooter status is maintenance, DO NOT display a marker if the scooter status is disabled.
+- Display an orange marker if the scooter status is available,
+- Display a black marker if the scooter status is booked,
+- Display a red marker if the scooter status is maintenance,
+- DO NOT display a marker if the scooter status is disabled.

-The system should be able to let the user select a scooter and display the information of the scooter.
+- The system should be able to let the user select a scooter and display the information of the scooter.
-The system should be able to let the user select a scooter and update the information of the scooter.
+- The system should be able to let the user select a scooter and update the information of the scooter.

 ## Specifications